Ibrahim-786/poll_select_test/README.rst

 What is it?
 ===========

-The purpose is to send packets and poll/wait for their timestamps.
+This is a test for error queue polling that uses tx timestamps.
 In normal behavior, one thread poll for timestamps ``loop()``, and other thread send packets ``main()``.